-3.2 Deputy Designated Safeguarding Lead (Deputy DSL)
+3.3 Deputy Designated Safeguarding Lead (Deputy DSL)

-Is trained to the same level as the DSL and, in the absence of the DSL, carries out those functions necessary to ensure the ongoing safety and protection of pupils.
+Is a substantive member of school staff that is trained to the same level as the DSL and, in the absence of the DSL, carries out those functions necessary to ensure the ongoing safety and protection of pupils.
 In the event of the long-term absence of the DSL, the deputy will assume all of the functions above.

-The appointment of the Designated Safeguarding Lead and Deputy Designated Safeguarding Lead is clear within the post holders job description.
+The appointment of the Deputy Designated Safeguarding Lead is clear within the post holders job description.